European rabbit: Reproduction and development

-The gestation period of the European rabbit is 30 days, with the sex ratio of male to female kits tending to be 1:1.
-Greater maternal investment over male offspring may result in higher birth weights for bucks.
-Kits born to the dominant buck and doe—which enjoy better nesting and feeding grounds—tend to grow larger and stronger and become more dominant than those born to subordinate rabbits.
+The gestation period of the European rabbit is 30 days, with the sex ratio of male to female kittens tending to be 1:1.
+Kittens born to the dominant buck and doe—which enjoy better nesting and feeding grounds—tend to grow larger and stronger and become more dominant than those born to subordinate rabbits.
 Not uncommonly, European rabbits mate again immediately after giving birth, with some specimens having been observed to nurse previous young while pregnant.
-Female European rabbits may become pregnant at three months of age, but do not reach their full reproductive ability until they are two years old, after which they remain able to reproduce for 4 more years.
+Female European rabbits may become pregnant at three months of age, but do not reach their full reproductive ability until they are two years old, after which they remain able to reproduce for four more years.
 Bucks reach sexual maturity at four months of age.

-Female European rabbits nurse their kits once a night, for only a few minutes.
+Female European rabbits nurse their kittens once a night, for only a few minutes.
 After suckling is complete, the doe seals the entrance to the stop with soil and vegetation.
 In its native Iberian and southern French range, European rabbit young have a growth rate of 5 g per day, though such kittens in non-native ranges may grow 10 g per day.
 Weight at birth is 30–35 g and increases to 150–200 g by 21–25 days, during the weaning period.
-European rabbit kits are born blind, deaf, and nearly naked.
-The ears do not gain the power of motion until 10 days of age, and can be erected after 13.
+European rabbit kittens are born blind, deaf, and nearly naked.
+They are predisposed to seek out chemical signals produced by the lactating female to obtain the milk needed to survive, in particular the pheromone known as 2-methyl-2-butenal.
+The rabbits' ears do not gain the power of motion until 10 days of age.
 The eyes open 11 days after birth.
-At 18 days, the kittens begin to leave the burrow.
+At 15 days, the rabbits start eating hay and other food in the nest besides milk, and by 18 days, the kittens begin to leave the burrow.
+Young rabbits that are approaching sexual maturity but have not left the nest are often forcibly removed by dominant males.